Marko-Stajgar/Algorithmic-approaches-to-the-Traveling-Salesman-Problem/README.md

 # Ant-Colony-Optimization

-The first algorithm i chose to implement is the ant-colony-optimization.
+The first algorithm I chose to implement is the ant-colony-optimization.
 My implementation follows the standard pseudocode and equations mentioned in [this paper](https://www.semanticscholar.org/paper/Ant-colony-optimization%3A-artificial-ants-as-a-Dorigo-Birattari/058c6c7c37fb6970d322aad4a46c43b1cac0bf66) authored by Marco Dorigo, Mauro Birattari, and Thomas Stützle.

 Activate using the `solve with ant-colony` command.